Islandora-Collaboration-Group/icg_csv_import/README.md

 	* /mods/titleInfo/title
 	* /mods/name/namePart[@type='given']
 	* /mods/name[@type='personal']/namePart[@type='given']
-	* /mods/name[@type='personal' and @displayLabel='given']
+	* /mods/name[@type='personal' and @displayLabel='Main author']

-* **Elements can have Predicates, or Indicies** - Some data constructs require the use of element predicates or indicies.
-Consider this common MODS construct:
+* **Elements can have Predicates, or Indicies** - Consider this common MODS construct having three &lt;name&gt; elements, where the same MODS element needs to be used more than once in the same file, we need to number them.
+This produces a "predicate" consisting of the element name and a number called its "index": name[1] and name[2].

 		<mods>
 	   		<name type='personal'>